-- Ensure that all future elections are conducted in accordance with the electoral code. - Deliver prompt decisions on any election irregularities and impose penalties that will deter further cases. - Enhance the capacity of parliament, notably by increasing its resources.
+- Ensure that the next presidential and municipal elections are conducted in accordance with the electoral code. - Deliver prompt decisions on any election irregularities and impose penalties that will deter further cases. - Enhance the capacity of parliament, notably by increasing its resources.